-Hunter Biden sues Rudy Giuliani and another lawyer over accessing, sharing of his personal data
+Hunter Biden sues Rudy Giuliani and another lawyer over accessing and sharing of his personal data

 Costello used to represent Giuliani, but recently filed a lawsuit against the former New York City mayor saying he did not pay more than $1.3 million in legal bills.

 A spokesman for Giuliani did not immediately return a message seeking comment Tuesday morning.
 Costello declined to comment.
-In February, he told The Associated Press that a letter from Hunter Biden that requested a Justice Department investigation of him and others related to the laptop was a “frivolous legal document” that “reeks of desperation because they know judgment day is coming for the Bidens.”
+In February, he told The Associated Press that a letter from Hunter Biden’s lawyers that requested a Justice Department investigation of him and others related to the laptop was a “frivolous legal document” that “reeks of desperation because they know judgment day is coming for the Bidens.”

 Tuesday’s lawsuit marks the latest turn in the long-running laptop saga, which began with a New York Post story in October 2020 that detailed some of the emails it says were found on the device related to Hunter Biden’s foreign business dealings.
 It was swiftly seized on by Trump as a campaign issue during the presidential election that year.